sallkhad/SeeSD/Makerspace/readme.md

 This is our leadership team [SeeSD](https://www.seesd.org/team).:runner::bowtie::runner:

-If you think you have are a leader, please join us, and let share skills and work together.
+If you think you have are a leader, please join us, and let share skills and work together.:school_satchel::school_satchel:

 This is our email, just so you know :email: SeeSD.Senegal@gmail.com. :email: